 The NREN community is well represented in EOSC projects, either in regional and disciplinary clusters, or in the core e-infrastructure initiatives to deliver the portal, and support governance and coordination.
-The activities they undertake in these projects vary, but include policy analyses, legal studies, procurement, service development, delivering authentication and authorisation infrastructure (AAI) and stakeholder engagement.
-Seven NRENs also reported that they offer services via EOSC, up from 5 in the 2020 survey.
+The activities they undertake in these projects vary, but include policy analyses, legal

-In addition, GÉANT and the NRENs are active in the governance structures of the EOSC Association24.
+In addition, GÉANT and the NRENs are active in the governance structures of the EOSC Association.
 GÉANT was one of the founding members and is represented on the Board of Directors, along with the Finnish NREN CSC/Funet.
 In the first year of the EOSC Association, HEAnet was also represented on the Board.
 It is hoped that more NRENs will stand for Board positions in future years, given their engagement in EOSC initiatives.
 Eleven NRENs (and GÉANT) are Members of the EOSC Association and a further 11 NRENs have been appointed as Mandated Organisations to represent national interests.
 This is a significant proportion, given that there are only 25 Mandated Organisations in total, reflecting a recognition of their role as national service providers and representation of community interests.
 GÉANT and the NRENs are also well represented on the 13 EOSC Association Task Forces.
-Five of the 29 co-chairs25 and 50 of the members come from the NREN community.
+Five of the 29 co-chairs and 50 of the members come from the NREN community.
 Similarly, the NREN community is represented in 12 of the 13 Task Forces (all except Data Stewardship), with higher levels of participation in those Task Forces that are significant to NREN activities, as shown in Table 4.3.
 Moreover, two NRENs (CSC and Belnet) are participating in the forthcoming EOSC Focus consortium, which is the Coordination and Support Action being led by the EOSC Association from June 2022.

-EOSC ASSOCIATION TASK FORCE NO. OF GÉANT COMMUNITY MEMBERS TOTAL NO. OF TASK FORCE MEMBERS
+EOSC Association Task Force No. of GÉANT Community Members Total No. of Task Force Members

 AAI Architecture 11 34

 Financial Sustainability 7 29

 FAIR Metrics and Data Quality 3 26

 Infrastructures for Quality Research Software 1 41

 Long-term Data Preservation 5 36

 PID Policy and Implementation 4 24

 Research Careers, Recognition and Credit 1 27

 Researcher Engagement and Adoption 4 42

 Rules of Participation (RoP) Compliance Monitoring 3 22

 Semantic Interoperability 3 44

 Technical Interoperability of Data and Services 4 64

 Upskilling Countries to Engage in EOSC 4 25